petrumateibogdan/Cybersecurity-Journey/OverTheWire/Bandit-Notes.md

    `find . -type f -size 1033c ! -executable` ( dot . = my current directory , type f = regular files, size 1033c, c = characters=bytes in linux, ! - executable NON)

-   4. The command returned the target path and i read the file with  cat./-file 2
+ 4. The command returned the target path and i read the file with  cat./-file 2 and I obtained the password for `bandit6`.